RezaShahrestani/programme/legacy/git/git1/homework.md

 3. Pull the latest changes to make sure your local `main` is up to date
 4. Create a branch for your homework, named `git-week1/yourname`, and move to that branch
 5. Inside the folder `git/week1` create 3 new files:
-   - a file named `my_favorite_food.txt`, inside the file write your favorite food recipe (you can just find a random recipe on google and paste it in the file ;)
+   - a file named `my_favorite_food.txt`, inside the file write your favourite food recipe (you can just find a random recipe on google and paste it in the file ;)
-   - a file named `my_second_favorite_food.txt`, inside the file write the recipe for your second favorite food
+   - a file named `my_second_favorite_food.txt`, inside the file write the recipe for your second favourite food
    - a file named `countries.txt`, where you list three countries that you have visited (this doesn't need to be true, you can just write the names of three random countries)
 6. Add and commit the file `my_favorite_food.txt`;
 7. Add and commit the file `my_second_favorite_food.txt`;